 Individuals with shoulder problems demonstrate decreased upward rotation of the scapula, decreased posterior tilt of the scapula, and increased activity of the upper trapezius muscle.Â In particular, swimmers and baseball pitchers commonly present with a pattern of decreased serratus anterior activation and increased activation of the upper trapezius.Â This alteration in muscle patterns leads to compensatory movements, decreased overhead range of motion, and increased stress to other structures such as the rotator cuff and elbow joint.

-Exercises which combine scapular upward rotation, posterior tilt and protraction are ideal to activate the serratus anterior.Â It is also advantageous to include closed chain exercises where the hand is fixed to a surface or weight bearing through the floor or a wall.Â Finally, exercises performed with the arm elevated above the shoulder or eye level elicit greater activation of the serratus compared to exercises performed at or below shoulder level.Â Wall slide and bear crawl variations fulfill these criteria which are optimal to train the serratus anterior in overhead function.
+Exercises that combine scapular upward rotation, posterior tilt and protraction are ideal to activate the serratus anterior.Â It is also helpful to include closed chain exercises where the hand is fixed to a surface through the floor or a wall.Â Finally, exercises performed with the arm elevated above the shoulder or eye level elicit greater activation of the serratus compared to exercises performed at or below the shoulder level.Â Wall slide and bear crawl variations fulfill these criteria which are optimal to train the serratus anterior in overhead function.

 Â Wall Slide with Foam Roll

-Begin with your forearms resting on a foam roller against the wall placed just below shoulder height.Â Protract the shoulder blades by pushing the upper back away from the wall to activate the serratus anterior. Â Next, â€śrollâ€ť the forearms up the wall in a controlled manner to approximately eye level or slightly higher, making sure you donâ€™t lose protraction.Â Return back to the starting point in a controlled manner and repeat for the desired number of repetitions.
+Begin with your forearms resting on a foam roll against the wall placed at shoulder height.Â Protract the shoulder blades by pushing the upper back away from the wall to activate the serratus anterior. Â Next, â€śrollâ€ť the forearms up the wall in a controlled manner, making sure you donâ€™t lose protraction.Â Return back to the starting point in a controlled manner and repeat for the desired number of repetitions.